Operation Manual

 - Acquisition Settings: Camera and recording parameters

-Additional Controllers: The system includes various controllers that merge different functionalities between hardware, image processing, and software:
+Additional Controllers: Your custom system configuration can include various other controllers that merge different functionalities between hardware, image processing, and software, such as:

 - Autofocus Controller: Takes a series of images while moving the stage and moves to the position with highest contrast